0mar/mercurial/README.md

 * Summary of set up

 The repository can be cloned using the link above.
-Use python 3.4 or higher to run the application.
+Build the library objects and use python 3.4 or higher to run the application.
 All source files are collected in folder `src/`.
+Create the shared library objects with `python3 setup.py build_ext --build-lib=src/cython_modules`
-The simulation can be run like so: `python3 main.py`.
+The simulation can then be run like so: `python3 main.py`.
 Additional command line arguments can be inspected by appending `-h`.

 * Configuration

-All free parameters not provided on the command line can be provided in a configuration file.
+All free parameters not provided on the command line can be set in a configuration file.
-An example file with a set of regular parameters is provided in `configs.ini`.
+An example file with a set of regular parameters is provided in `config.ini`.

 * Dependencies